morganpare/ecx_analytics/README.md

 ### Price Predictor

-The price prediction functionality uses a swagger-based endpoint, this can be running by issuing the command `python -m swagger_server` whilst in the price prediction layer of the package.
+The price prediction functionality uses a swagger-based endpoint, this can be running by issuing the command `python -m swagger_server` whilst in the home directory.
 This will spawn a local server which can be accessed via the browser.
+There is also a Dockerfile which can be used to spawn a server.

+The application path is `{server}/ecx-analytics` .
+The swagger UI can be found at `{server}/ecx-analytics/ui`

-Once the local server is running, you can issue REST API calls to the server endpoints.
-Specifying the warehouse ID and target date in April of 2018 will return a prediction for the mid price.
+Once the server is running, you can issue REST API calls to the server endpoints.
+Specifying the coffee symbol and target date will return a prediction for the mid price.
+The endpoint supports the following symbols:
+* LUBP4
+* LUBP3
+* ULK5
+* UFRAUG

+Dates in April 2018 are supported.
+This limitation is due to the training set including dates prior to this.

 ### Visualisation
-TBC
+Section TBC

 ## License